-The TPS54040 requires an external catch diode between the PH pin and GND.
-The selected diode must have a reverse voltage rating equal to or greater than Vin max.
+The TPS54060A requires an external catch diode between the PH pin and GND.
+The selected diode must have a reverse voltage rating equal to or greater than $V{IN(max)}$.
 The peak current rating of the diode must be greater than the maximum inductor current.
 The diode should also have a low forward voltage.
 Schottky diodes are typically a good choice for the catch diode due to their low forward voltage.
 The lower the forward voltage of the diode, the higher the efficiency of the regulator.

-Typically, when the voltage and current ratings for the diode are higher, then the forward voltage is higher.
-Since the design example has an input voltage up to 42V, a diode with a minimum of 42V reverse voltage will be selected.
+Typically, the higher the voltage and current ratings the diode has, the higher the forward voltage will be.
+Since the design example has an input voltage up to 48V, a diode with a minimum of 60V reverse voltage will be selected.